-In the fall of 2016, the school rolled out a new program, with greater emphasis on applied learning and teamwork, a new major in Leadership and Strategic Management, two new minors in the Business of Sports and the Business of Entertainment, and a portfolio of new topical course offerings.
+In the fall of 2016, the school rolled out a new program, with greater emphasis on experiential learning and teamwork, a new major in Leadership and Strategic Management, two new minors in the Business of Sports and the Business of Entertainment, and a portfolio of new topical course offerings.
 The overhaul was the result three years of review and planning by the faculty guided by feedback from both graduates and employers.

 It may very well make Olin even more popular and selective than it already is.
 The acceptance rate for the school’s undergraduate business program is just 10.3%.
 That makes Olin the fourth most selective undergraduate business program in the country, behind only Cornell’s Dyson School (7.0%), UC-Berkeley Haas School of Business (8.2%) and the University of Pennsylvania’s Wharton School (10.0%).
 The average SAT scores at Olin are in nosebleed territory.
 Only two schools have higher SATs than Olin’s 1480: Wharton (1510) and Carnegie Mellon’s Tepper School of Business (1500).